Quick and easy mango chutney

-Mango chutney, along with all chutneys, have their origin in India where they are used to help balance spicy and aromatic dishes.
+How to make a quick and easy mango chutney: Mango chutney, along with all chutneys, have their origin in India where they are used to help balance spicy and aromatic dishes.

 Thanks to the British Commonwealth, mango chutney became a favorite condiment of the Brits.
 We slather it on and serve it with salty cheeses, cold meats and of course, Indian curries.

 This recipe for mango chutney is very quick and easy.
 The key to many fruit and sugar based preserves, is to cook it as quickly and carefully as you can to avoid the sugar burning and all your preserves being the uniform color of chocolate.

 Mango is in season during the summer months here in Florida, so why not take advantage of the abundance, especially if you intend to ‘can’ them.
 You can be enjoy this sweet and summer-colored chutney throughout the winter months.

 - 1 cup red bell pepper finely chopped

 - 12 black peppercorns

 - Put all ingredients in a saucepan over medium-high heat.

 - Once it boils, reduce the heat to low.